scizen9/SEDM-Docs/source/Introduction.rst

 acquisition, leading to a less than perfect "on source" efficiency.
-Here, we present the design for a very low resolution (:math:`R\sim 100`) Integral Field Unit (IFU) spectrograph (hereafter SED Machine or Spectral Energy Distribution Machine; :ref:`Figure 1 <fig-model>` which is sufficient for the classification of transient candidates, and when mounted on a 1-m to 3-m class telescope, will perform this task more efficiently than current instruments on larger aperture telescopes.
+Here, we present the design for a very low resolution (:math:`R\sim 100`) Integral Field Unit (IFU) spectrograph (hereafter SED Machine or Spectral Energy Distribution Machine, see :ref:`the figure <fig-model>` below) which is sufficient for the classification of transient candidates, and when mounted on a 1-m to 3-m class telescope, will perform this task more efficiently than current instruments on larger aperture telescopes.
 The greater availability of observing time on small aperture telescopes further means that more candidates can be classified, and the classification can occur closer to the discovery epoch.

 .. _fig-model: